For a long time, creatives have felt safe in the artificial intelligence world. But now, we're not so sure.

 Machines cannot interpret meaning in the same way that a human can.
 Being able to distinguish between levels of meaning and establishing what is meaningful and what is not is a fundamental element of human creativity that machines cannot replicate.

 Machines have no understanding of social context.
-Things that make us human are our ability to understand the context around us, to adapt our communication according to our surroundings, to understand complex topics like politics and religion and understand and feel all kinds of emotions.
+Things that make us human are our ability to understand the surrounding context, to adapt our communication according to our surroundings, to understand complex topics like politics and religion and understand and feel all kinds of emotions.
 AI at the moment has no ability to do this, meaning our human ability to be creative remains on top.

 "Our intelligence is what makes us human, and AI is an extension of that quality." - Yann LuCun, Chief AI Scientist, Facebook